Saturn Return (2024 film)

 Saturn Return (Segundo premio) is a 2024 musical drama film directed by Isaki Lacuesta and Pol Rodríguez starring Daniel Ibáñez, Stéphanie Magnin, and Cristalino.
 Set in the late 1990s against the backdrop of Granada's musical scene, the plot fictionalizes the creative process behind Los Planetas' third album.

 The film premiered on 5 March 2024, in competition at the 27th Málaga Film Festival, where it won the Golden Biznaga, ahead of its Spanish theatrical release on 24 May 2024 by BTeam Pictures.
-It was selected as the Spanish submission for the Best International Feature Film at the 97th Academy Awards.
+It won three Goya Awards (Best Director, Editing, and Sound).
+It was also selected as the Spanish submission for the Academy Award for Best International Feature Film.